 - When the onion is translucent, add the garlic and ginger.

-- Stir often and cook until the garlic is lightly browned.
+- Stir and cook 1-2 minutes until the garlic is lightly browned.

-- Add all the other ingredients except the lemon juice, fresh coriander and salt (the ingredients from the lentils to the stock cube).
+- Add the next eight ingredients from the lentils to the water.

 - Briskly whisk the lentils to break them up more or blend if you prefer.

-- Add the salt, lemon juice, and coriander.
+- Add the salt, lemon juice, and fresh cilantro.
 The lemon juice is really to taste, so add half the amount and test it before adding more.
+Serve warm.